Adenovirus infection kills 9th child at long-term care center in New Jersey

-A ninth child has died of respiratory illness at the Wanaque Center for Nursing and Rehabilitation in the Haskell section of Wanaque, the state’s Department of Health announced Sunday morning,
+A ninth child has died of respiratory illness at the Wanaque Center for Nursing and Rehabilitation in the Haskell section of Wanaque, New Jersey, the state’s Department of Health announced Sunday morning.

-The latest victim was someone who had a confirmed case of adenovirus and became sick before Oct.
+The latest victim was someone who had a confirmed case of adenovirus and fell ill before Oct.
 22.

-More: Mother of teen who died at NJ care center wasn't told about killer virus outbreak for weeks

 Of those 25 pediatric cases, eight of the deaths were in children with confirmed adenovirus.
-The Department of Health does not have laboratory confirmation of adenovirus for the child who passed away on Friday afternoon.
+The Department of Health does not have laboratory confirmation of adenovirus for the child who died Friday afternoon.

-Health Commissioner Dr. Shereef Elnahal called the situation “tragic” in a press release before going on to say that the department is “working every day to ensure all infection control protocols are continuously followed and closely monitoring the situation at the facility.”
+Health Commissioner Shereef Elnahal called the situation “tragic” in a news release before going on to say that the department was “working every day to ensure all infection control protocols are continuously followed and closely monitoring the situation at the facility.”

 So far, all of the people associated with the outbreak became ill between Sept.
 26 and Oct.
 22.

 Children in the facility’s pediatric ventilator unit had severely compromised immune systems before the outbreak began.
-The investigation is ongoing, so lab tests could confirm additional cases, the health department said.
+Lab tests could confirm additional cases, the health department said.

 The first case of a patient with the adenovirus was noted Sept.
 26. The New Jersey Health Department was notified of a "cluster of respiratory illnesses" at the center Oct.
 9, after the office closed for the day.
 Health officials began surveillance work at the facility the next morning.